Dubai: E-scooters banned inside Metro, tram from tomorrow

 The event, designed to push the limits of human endurance, strategic thinking and teamwork, formed part of the ‘Battle of the Cities’ category

-Dubai's Roads and Transport Authority (RTA) on Thursday announced that commuters will be prohibited from taking e-scooters into the Metro and Tram.
+Dubai's Roads and Transport Authority (RTA) on Thursday announced that commuters will be prohibited from taking e-scooters into the Metro and Tram, starting next month.

 The ban comes into effect from Friday, March 1, 2024, according to the authority.

-Earlier on Thursday, authorities revealed that robot would detect violations committed by users of bicycles and electric scooters.
+Earlier on Thursday, authorities revealed a robot that would detect violations committed by users of bicycles and electric scooters.
 The robot — which is tasked with surveillance and spotting violations — will be trialled from March.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Last year, Khaleej Times had reported that some residential buildings had issued an order for their tenants not to bring e-scooters inside their apartments, citing safety reasons.
+Last year, Khaleej Times had reported that some residential buildings had banned tenants from bringing e-scooters inside their apartments, citing safety reasons.

 ALSO READ: